vbacollective/wasabi/docs/ERRORS.md

 ### ERR_INACTIVITY_TIMEOUT (24)

-**What happened:** No data was received from the server within the configured inactivity timeout period.
+**What happened:** no data was received from the server within the configured inactivity timeout period (`InactivityTimeoutMs`).

-**Common causes:**

-* Server stopped sending data.
-* Network interruption that did not fully close the socket.
-* Inactivity timeout is set too short for the application protocol.
-* Server expects the client to send periodic messages to stay alive.
+**Common causes:** server stopped sending data, a network interruption that did not fully close the socket, the inactivity timeout is set too short for the application protocol, or the server expects periodic client messages to keep the session alive.

-**What to check:**

-* Increase the timeout via `WebSocketSetInactivityTimeout`.
-* Enable heartbeat via `WebSocketSetPingInterval`.
-* Check if the server requires periodic client messages.
-* Enable auto reconnect for automatic recovery.
+**What to check:** increase the timeout via `WebSocketSetInactivityTimeout`, enable heartbeat via `WebSocketSetPingInterval`, verify whether the server requires periodic client messages, and enable auto-reconnect for automatic recovery.

 ```vb
 ' Recommended resilient configuration